Continuing from yesterday ...

 "Now think of all the trouble you've had, fights, visits to the vet, not being able to go visiting or on a sleepover because of that pet."
 Susan thought back to the long summer night when Knud - female in spite of the name - decided to have her litter of kittens in Susan's bed; to the many times she and Linda had spent hours catching a sick or injured cat in a box, without getting clawed, and waiting forever - and paying loads of money - at the vet's.
 Some of these problems would surely be lesser ...

 "Some of these problems would probably be lesser," Trausti began, echoing her thoughts, "like getting your Familiar to the vet.
 But some would be way bigger.
 Imagine the vet asking from where you have that bat, or owl or what not.
-Imagine having your most non magic friends visiting, and the Familiar making an appearance, or for those of non magic families imagine your parents' and siblings' reaction to a Familiar."
+Imagine having your best non magic friends visiting, and the Familiar making an appearance, or for those of non magic families imagine your parents' and siblings' reaction to a Familiar."
 Susan shivered.
 Linda would not accept an owl in the family, and her parents would not be overjoyed either.

 And here again I have to stop.
 I did not use 'Bellowcat'.
 I did use Cat, but I actually have an idea for Bellowcat 😕 I hope to find time later on.